 9. Apéro with the locals at Rosa Bonheur

-For a cool vibe and cheap drinks, make your way to the original Rosa Bonheur inside the park Buttes Chaumont.
+For a cool vibe and cheap drinks, make your way to the original Rosa Bonheur inside the park Buttes Chaumont in the 19th arrondissement.

 The place starts to get busy around 6 pm with drinks and an apéro tapas on its outdoor terrasse, so get there early.